Gifts and Donations

 Donations and gifts may be made to the Friend of the Chattanooga Public Library or directly to the Chattanooga Public Library.
 Examples of donations: Memorial books, monetary donations to the Friends of the Chattanooga Public Library or the Friends’ Endowment Fund, used books and other donated materials for the library collection, book sales, and membership dues.
 These donations are all tax-deductible.

-Donations can also be made through PayPal click on button above.
+Donations can also be made through PayPal click on the donate button above.

 Friends of the Chattanooga Public Library is guaranteeing that the library will continue to flourish for another 100 years.
 With the help of the Community Foundation of Greater Chattanooga, the Friends of the Chattanooga Public Library organization has established the library’s first endowment fund.